“The more you know about the past, the better prepared you are for the future”

 Godolphin aims to foster a lifelong love of History which will continue for a lifetime.

-History is taught in blocked units; with 6 lessons over 2 weeks.
-Pupils’ History work is completed in Curriculum books.
-Learning objectives are taken from the National Curriculum for Key Stage 2 and progression in Historical Enquiry is ensured by following the Park Federation Skills Progression document.
+History is taught in blocked units; with 6 lessons in each unit.
+Pupils’ History work is completed in History books and learning objectives are taken from the National Curriculum for Key Stage 2.

 Teachers at The Godolphin Junior Academy enjoy providing pupils with an exciting and immersive History curriculum.
 Their subject knowledge is constantly developing thanks to whole school access to The Historical Society and Key Stage History websites.